 2. Great Ocean Road

 A little further from Geelong is the well-known Great Ocean Road.
-It is a UNESCO-listed, legendary coastal road with a total distance of 250km and undoubtedly a trip you must undertake.
+It is a UNESCO-listed, legendary coastal road with a total distance of 250km and is undoubtedly a trip you must undertake.
 If you like a scenic road trip, with seaside villages and big nature along the way, you’ll love the Great Ocean Road.
 If you go on a good sunny day that’s brilliant but it is still a great drive even on a cold day.

 3. Mount Buller

-If you are into skiing or snowboarding but are short of time; you can still make a day out of a trip at Lake Mountain snow or at Mount Buller.
+If you are into skiing or snowboarding but are short of time; you can still make a day out of a trip at Lake Mountain Snow or at Mount Buller.
 It is an ideal destination for winter as it is an easy 3-hour drive or train to Lilydale then bus.
 The chairlift on the northern slopes gives access to tree runs and opens 08:45 am – 04:45 pm.
 If you haven’t skied before then you can sign up for classes.
 Best to bring a change of clothes for after skiing.

 4. French Island